iamdavidxu/Spot/README.md

 Here is the link to access Spotifeel: https://spotifeel-57b89.web.app/

-/happy Home Page:

-Group Member:
-David Xu

-Group Member:
-Rohan Simha

-Group Member:
+Home Page: Put in songs that you like and the system will respond with a list of songs based on the emotion!

+Search Page: Type in your mood and receive a list of songs with matching emotions!

+Profile: You can create or login to your account on this page

+Credit:
-Arav Manchanda
+David Xu, Rohan Simha, Arav Manchanda